gridonic/statamic-boilerplate-addon/README.md

 As a workaround, the addon provides a route `/thumbnail/{preset}/{imageAssetId}` to create a thumbnail using the given [asset preset](https://statamic.dev/image-manipulation#presets) and image id returned by the content API.

+Add a `?urlOnly=1` query string to return the url to the resized image in the response instead of serving the thumbnail directly.
+Note that this only works if the [image manipulation cache](https://statamic.dev/image-manipulation#custom-path-static) is activated.

 **Usage**

 * Create a preset in `/config/statamic/assets.php`